chonla/qi-php/test/posts/get-all-page-2.md

-# Get all posts should return list of posts and start with page 1 and limit of 10
+# Get all posts should return list of posts in the given page

-## GET /posts
+## GET /posts?&page=2

 ## Expectation